Mahiro2211/LP-DSI/README.md

 ---

-Official implementation of the conference paper: **low-pass feature alignment distillation (LP-DSI) on a CROMA SAR teacher** for SAR ship detection, built on the RT-DETRv4-S detector (HGNetv2-B0 + HybridEncoder + D-FINE decoder).
+Official implementation of the conference paper: **low-pass feature alignment distillation (LP-DSI) on a CROMA SAR teacher** for SAR ship detection

 ## 1. Getting Started